presstofan/academic-kickstart/content/post/python-apps-with-docker/index.md

 ### Step 2: Building and running the Streamlit GAN demo app

-Since this post is about deployment, we won't be creating apps from scratch but using their [GAN Face Generator demo app](https://github.com/streamlit/demo-face-gan/) instead.
+Since this post is about deployment, we won't be creating Streamlit apps from scratch but using the [GAN Face Generator demo app](https://github.com/streamlit/demo-face-gan/) instead.
 The app calls on TensorFlow to generate photorealistic faces, using Nvidia's Progressive Growing of GANs and Shaobo Guan's Transparent Latent-space GAN method for tuning the output face's characteristics.

 First, let's clone the demo repo.